cowboysmall-research/cowboysmall-kaggle/README.md

 ## Development

-The best way to run these competition scripts is to launch a hatch shell:
+The best way to run these scripts is to launch a hatch shell:

 ```console
 > hatch shell
 ```

-once the shell is up and running you can run the individual competitions:
+once the shell is up and running you can run the individual scripts:

 ```console
 > python -m competitions.titanic.titanic_glm